ObserveRTC/schemas/npm-samples-lib/README.md

-label | The label of the data channel protocol | The protocol the data channel utilizes state | The state of the data channel messageSent | The total number of message sent on the data channel bytesSent | The total number of bytes sent on the data channel messageReceived | The total number of message received on the data channel bytesReceived | The total number of bytes received on the data channel
+label | The label of the data channel protocol | The protocol the data channel utilizes state | The state of the data channel messageSent | The total number of messages sent on the data channel bytesSent | The total number of bytes sent on the data channel messageReceived | The total number of messages received on the data channel bytesReceived | The total number of bytes received on the data channel

 ## PeerConnectionTransport